Sole Proprietorship California: Everything You Need to Know

 Other types of reports or returns may be required, as well, either by the State of California or the IRS.
 Two valuable resources for more information about these are the website for the California Franchise Tax Board's Information Returns and the IRS Guide to Information Returns on the IRS website.

 If you need help with sole proprietorship in California, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.